Festival Policies

 1. The ticket processor’s fees are non-refundable in all cases.

-8. By purchasing admission, the patron agrees to follow all policies herein.
+8. By purchasing admission, the patron accepts and agrees to follow all policies herein.

 5. Attire and Costumes

-1. All patrons are required to dress in accordance with public decency laws while at Otafest.
+1. All patrons are required to dress in accordance with public decency laws while at the event.

 2. All patrons are required to wear footwear.
 Socks or bare feet are not acceptable.

-4. Patrons should be aware that they may be asked to remove all or part of any costume that is bulky, difficult to maneuver, or otherwise presents possible safety issues for the wearer or other patrons.
+4. Otafest may request that patrons remove all or part of any costume that is bulky, difficult to maneuver, or otherwise presents possible safety issues for the wearer or other patrons.

 7. Liability

-1. Although Otafest strives for the safest possible environment, Otafest, its staff, volunteers, and affiliated parties are not responsible for any loss, damage, theft, or injury while attending Otafest.
+1. Although Otafest strives to create a safe environment, Otafest, its staff, volunteers, and affiliated parties are not responsible for any loss, damage, theft, or injury while attending the event.

-2. Patrons are responsible for their individual actions and any repercussion that may result.
+2. Patrons are responsible for their individual actions and any repercussions that may result.

-3. Civil or medical emergencies are to be handled directly by the proper authorities.
+3. Civil or medical emergencies are to be handled directly by the relevant authorities.

 8. Merchandise and Theft